 Granted, my ears are ALREADY pierced.
 I had a main lobe piercing done when I was about 8 years old, the way everybody did back in the 80's: at the mall, sitting in a chair in the window at our closest Claire's boutique store, with 2 teenage girls pointing piercing guns at my ears.
 Yes, that's the way they did it back then, both ears at the same time!
 I guess it helped with little girls deciding they didn't really want the second ear pierced after getting a load of the first one. :0

 And it wasn't that bad.
 I remember a few tears, but on the whole I braved it pretty well, and I loved having pierced ears.
 The piercing held up well, too.
 Before I was a performer, I'd go months without wearing earrings, and my holes have never closed.
 I never really thought much about it until this weekend.
-My best friend Cristina got her nose pierced, and it looks BEAUTIFUL, and I'm all: "maybe I should get a solidarity piercing?!"
+A friend got her nose pierced, and it looks BEAUTIFUL, and I'm all: "maybe I should get a solidarity piercing?!"
 Because that's what friends do. ;-)

 The idea gained steam as the weekend wore on, and like the true librarian that I am, I buried my nose in a little research.
 It seems that many people, when they get, you know, OLDER, tend to skirt away from the Claire's piercing gun and instead go to a tattoo and piercing shop, where there are experienced piercers on staff.
 Indeed, a tattoo place did sound infinitely more appealing to me than navigating the prom and Sweet 16 displays at Claire's, until I read that at a tattoo shop they use a needle to pierce your body part.
 Excuse me while I continue to live in denial, but NO THANK YOU.
 I choose to pretend that the piercing gun merely has a cupid's arrow inside of it, and not an actual needle.